Royal Mountain Records / Communion Music

 In the suburbs, life moves at a slower pace; routine is valued and gossip fuels the local news.
-Dizzy — three brothers Alex (guitar), Mackenzie (bass), and Charlie (drums) Spencer, with his close friend since 9th grade Math class, Katie Munshaw (vocals) — are a band from Oshawa, Ontario who make music to combat the anxieties of this provincial ennui.
-Their early singles for Royal Mountain Records / Communion Music are “Stars and Moon,” produced by Damian Taylor (Arcade Fire, Bjork, The Killers), and “Swim,” produced by Nixon Boyd, which received early accolades from outlets such as DIY, The Line of Best Fit, The 405, and Uproxx (noting the band are “one to keep an eye on”).
-Dizzy has also supported acts like Tei Shi, Bleachers, and Milk & Bone on recent live dates, but like most small-town millennials, the members went to high school basement parties, scraped their knees, fell in love, and felt insecure.
+Dizzy — three brothers Alex (guitar), Mackenzie (bass), and Charlie (drums) Spencer, with his close friend since 9th grade math class, Katie Munshaw (vocals) — are a band from Oshawa, Ontario who make music to combat the anxieties of this provincial ennui.
+Dizzy have supported acts like Tei Shi, Bleachers, and Milk & Bone on recent live dates, but like most small-town millennials, the members went to high school basement parties, scraped their knees, fell in love, and felt insecure.
 Unlike most of their peers, though, Dizzy ditched the routine high school to college to 9 to 5 trajectory to create story-songs out of their coming of age.